rodoulak/desalsim/Tutorials/MED_Tutorial.md

 After setting all the required inputs, then you can create the functions' objectives.

 ## 2. Use MEDCalculator class
-MEDCalculator is a class used to represent Mass Balance for Nanofiltration Unit.
+MEDCalculator is a class used to represent Mass Balance for MED Unit.
 In particular, it calculates the permeate and concentrate flow rates, and their ion concentrations.
 MEDCalculator takes as input the names of components (_comp_), the ion concentration in the feed (_C_in_), the rejection rates of the ions (_rjr_values_), the % of water recovery (_Wrec_) and the feed flow rate (_Qf_).
 ### 2.1.
 Overview
-The following attributes are available within the NFMass class:
+The following attributes are available within the MEDCalculator class:
 - `Qf`: (float) Flow rate (m^3/s).
 - `CNa_in, CCl_in, CK_in, CMg_in, CCa_in, CSO4_in` : float
         Initial concentrations of various ions (g/l).